gorobot/symctrl/README.md

 ```

 ## Demonstration Systems
-Several demonstration systems are provided to get started using the toolbox,
+Several demonstration systems are provided to get started using the library,
 including:

 * pendulum equations